Ultrabenosaurus/WPColumns/README.md

 [columns close=true]
 ```

+Make sure you include the `count` parameter with an integer value in the opening `columns` shortcode as this is used to assign the appropriate class for sizing and positioning of the columns.

-You can have multiple column areas on the page and there is no limit to how many columns can be in each are, but by default this plugin supports either 2 or 3 columns.
+You can have multiple column areas on the page and there is no limit to how many columns can be in each area, but by default this plugin supports either 2 or 3 columns per area.

 To end a column or column area, simply pass the `close` parameter with any value other than `false`.